clojuredocs/guides/articles/ecosystem/core_typed/filters.md

 A structure called a filter set is also inferred.
 A filter set is a collection of two filters:

-- a filter that is true is the expression is a true value, called the `then` filter
+- a filter that is true if the expression is a true value, called the `then` filter
-- a filter that is true is the expression is a false value, called the `else` filter
+- a filter that is true if the expression is a false value, called the `else` filter

 ### Trivial Filters